Types of Fraud

 We're here to help you stay one step ahead of these thieves by making sure you're in the know.
 Below you'll find information on types of fraud, common scams, prevention tips, and what to do if you find yourself a victim of identity theft.

-Phishing attempts come in the form of emails that try to get your personal information.
+Phishing attempts come in the form of emails or text messages that try to get your personal information.

 Phishing attempts are often combined with spoofing attacks.
-Thieves send emails that appear trustworthy, and include links to websites.
+Thieves send emails or texts that appear trustworthy, and include links to websites.

-Phishing emails are designed to make you panic or respond without thinking.
+Phishing messages are designed to make you panic or respond without thinking.
 They often contain a false sense of urgency.
 Be sure to take these precautions: